gustavosbarreto/electric-webview/README.md

 # Usage

-### instant-webview
+### electric-webview

 The WebView itself.

 ```
-Usage: instant-webview [options]
+Usage: electric-webview [options]
-Instant WebView is a scriptable WebView for developers.
+Electric WebView is a scriptable WebView for developers.

 Options:
   -h, --help                                  Displays this help.